[.]

 I’m a novelist, historian, editor, and translator.

 I’m the author of a novel, Ready, Set, Oh (Flexible Press, 2022) and a novella, L’Air du Temps (1985) (Regal House, 2024).
-Guardians & Saints, a story collection, is forthcoming in 2025 from Cornerstone Press.
-My second novel, The Great Houses of Pill Hill (Little Place of Departed Spirits), is forthcoming in 2026 from Soho Press.
+Guardians & Saints, a story collection, is forthcoming in October 2025 from Cornerstone Press.
+My second novel, The Great Houses of Pill Hill (Little Place of Departed Spirits), will be published in May 2026 by Soho Press.

 My short fiction and essays have appeared in many national and regional publications including the Boston Globe, Liber, Conjunctions, The LA Review of Books, Dame, Fence, The Saint Ann's Review, Singapore Unbound, and The Manifest-Station.
 Lately I’ve been experimenting with very short fiction, as in this piece at Gone Lawn; and fiction that draws directly from primary historical sources, as in this piece at Litro.
 My translation of two prose poems by the French writer Anna de Noailles was nominated for a Pushcart Prize.
 My translation of “A Roman Morning,” also by de Noailles, appeared in the Winter 2024 issue of Exacting Clam, where I also brought out an essay about her life and work.